frankdin1/Reaction-Time/README.md

 # Reaction-Time
-A simple JavaScript program that tests your reaction time by having you click on shapes as they appear on screen.
+A simple JavaScript program that tests your reaction time by having you click on shapes as quickly as possible when they appear on screen.